Siege of Buda (1686): Earlier phases of the 1683 war

-Following the Ottoman failure in the second siege of Vienna, which started the Great Turkish War, Emperor Leopold I saw the opportunity for a counter-strike and the re-conquest of Hungary, so that the Hungarian capital Buda could be regained from the Ottomans.
+Following the Ottoman failure in the second siege of Vienna, which started the Great Turkish War, Emperor Leopold I saw the opportunity for a counter-strike and the conquest of Hungary, so that the Hungarian capital Buda could be gained from the Ottomans.
 With the aid of Pope Innocent XI, the Holy League was formed on 5 March 1684, with King Jan Sobieski of Poland, Emperor Leopold I and the Republic of Venice agreeing to an alliance against the Turks.

 However, the Holy League's first attempt on Buda ended in defeat, the Austrians and their allies having to withdraw with great losses after 108 days of besieging the Ottoman-held city.

 Siege

 In 1686, two years after the unsuccessful first siege of Buda, a renewed campaign was started to take the city.
 This time the Holy League's army was much larger, consisting of 65,000-100,000 men, including German, Hungarian, Croat, Dutch, English, Spanish, Czech, Italian, French, Burgundian, Danish and Swedish soldiers, and other Europeans as volunteers, artillerymen and officers.
 The Turkish defenders consisted of 7,000 men.

 By the middle of June 1686 the siege had begun.
-On July 27 the Holy League's army started a large-scale attack, which was repulsed with a loss of 5,000 men.
+On 27 July the Holy League's army started a large-scale attack, which was repulsed with a loss of 5,000 men.
+A 300 Spanish soldiers from the Tercio de Flandes spearheaded the assault of the city walls.
 A Turkish relief army arrived at Buda in the middle of August led by Grand Vizier Sarı Süleyman Paşa, but the besieged Ottoman forces, led by commander Abdurrahman Abdi Arnavut Pasha, were unable to mount any offensive and he was shortly afterwards killed in action.
 Abdi Pasha's defensive efforts are referred to as "heroic" by Tony Jaques in his book "The Dictionary of Battles and Sieges".

 Prince Eugene of Savoy and his dragoons were not directly involved in entering the city but secured the rear of their army against the Turkish relief army, which could not prevent the city from being entered after 145 years in Turkish possession.
+According to a Hungarian chronicler, the final assault was led by Spanish troops ahead of the Bavarian contingent.